Scientific Advisory Board EHRI

 Michael Grunberger retired from the United States Holocaust Memorial Museum in 2019, after more than a decade directing its Office of Collections.
 As Director of Collections, he led the Museum’s “Rescue the Evidence” initiative, which included acquiring, making available, and preserving the historical record of the Holocaust, as well as oversight of its digital collections program.
 Dr. Grunberger has been involved with EHRI in various capacities since joining the Advisory Board in 2011.

-Prof. Dr. Franciska de Jong, Utrecht University (NL), Executive Director CLARIN ERIC
+Prof. Dr. Franciska de Jong, Utrecht University (NL), Senior Advisor CLARIN

-As of September 2015 Franciska de Jong is full professor of e-Research for the Humanties and executive director of CLARIN ERIC, the governing body of CLARIN which has its statutory seat at Utrecht University.
+As of September 2015 Franciska de Jong is full professor of e-Research for the Humanties.
+She is also a senior advisor at CLARIN.
 CLARIN (Common LAnguage Resources and Technology INfrastructure) has the objective is to provide scholars in the humanities and social sciences seamless access to digital language data and processing tools all across Europe.
 See also www.uu.nl/medewerkers/FMGdeJong.

 Dr. Fred van Kan, Managing Director Gelders Archief (NL)